JincorTech/directcrypt-ico-contracts/readme.md

 1. To run tests: `docker-compose exec workspace truffle test`.
 1. To merge your contracts via sol-merger run: `docker-compose exec workspace yarn merge`.
 Merged contracts will appear in `merge` directory.
+1. To compile your contracts: `docker-compose exec workspace truffle compile`.
+Compiled contracts will appear in `build` directory.
+In this directory, there will be files in which all necessary information will be provided (abi, bytecode, compiler and etc).